Building a Personal Automation Alert Hub with n8n and Echobell

 }

-Connect your GitHub webhook to n8n, filter for action: completed and conclusion: failure, then send to Echobell.
+Connect your GitHub webhook to n8n, filter for action: completed and conclusion: failure, then POST to your Echobell webhook.

 // In n8n's Function node